Autopsy of Frank Ocean’s Coachella 2023 show in Indio, California

 ACCESS PASS & ARTWORK [EXCLUSIVE]

-Below is an all-areas access pass and artwork for Frank Ocean’s 2023 Coachella production (shared with Odysseus via an anonymous source).
+Below is an all-areas access pass and artwork for Frank Ocean’s 2023 Coachella production.
 The image depicts a colorful mushroom cloud rising into a saturated blue sky; a variation of this artwork was used for the show’s background visuals, along with a video featuring a similar scene.
 In the foreground is a stage or skating rink, with ice formations along its nearest wall that spell the word “EXPLOSION.”
 In front of the structure are several frozen relics, including a human skeleton (with only its skull visible), a creature walking upright (possibly with antlers on its head), the number “96,” and a water fountain.
 The art direction could be inspired by a nuclear winter event caused by a large-scale nuclear war.

 Two brothers and would-be performers for Ocean’s concert on ice, Dan Powers and Chris Powers, shared some behind-the-scenes details about the scrapped presentation in an episode of their ice hockey podcast, Empty Netters.
 Dan and Chris discuss Coachella between 2:07 and 19:03.